 In addition to an interest in music education and performance, Heather is also passionate about concert curation.
 In 2012 Heather founded UBC’s Classical Music Collective Music on the Mind as a self-directed study during her Masters.
 This collective provided UBC Music students an opportunity to perform concerts in unique venues around campus, outside of the UBC School of Music designated performance spaces.
+Heather attended the Banff Centre’s “Concert as Theatre” and “Concert in the 21st Century” artistic residencies to further this concept.
 In April 2017, Heather completed an Advanced Certificate in Arts and Entertainment Management from Capilano University as a means to further her expertise in this field.
-Heather plans to present her own concert series in Vancouver in the near future.

 Some recent career highlights for Heather include her performances of “Sounding the Sophia” in November 2018 where she had the opportunity to conceptualize, develop, and create a performance project in Mountain View Cemetery, a historically poignant venue for the performance.
 Heather looks forward to a future of presenting more concerts for Vancouver audiences that explore unique and compelling stories with meaningful and beautiful music.